AndySomogyi/mechanica/docs/source/concepts.rst

 Newton's first law states that an object either remains at rest or continues to move at a constant velocity, unless acted upon by a force.
-That is true regaurdless if we are considering atoms or galaxies.
+That is true regardless if we are considering atoms or galaxies.
 In order make any object in Mechanica move, we must apply a force to it.
 To make objects move, Mechanica sums up all of the forces that act on an object, and uses that to calculte the object's velocity and position.